-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) The person must ensure that personal protective equipment used in asbestos-related work and contaminated with asbestos - (a) is sealed in a container, and that the exterior of the container is decontaminated and labelled in accordance with the GHS to indicate the presence of asbestos before being removed; and - (b) so far as is reasonably practicable, is disposed of on the completion of the asbestos-related work at a site authorised to accept asbestos waste; and - (c) if it is not reasonably practicable to dispose of the personal protective equipment that is clothing - (i) is laundered at a laundry equipped to launder asbestos-contaminated clothing; or - (ii) if it is not practicable to launder the clothing, is kept in the sealed container until it is re-used for the purposes of asbestos-related work; and - (d) if it is not reasonably practicable to dispose of the personal protective equipment that is not clothing - (i) is decontaminated before it is removed from the asbestos removal area; or - (ii) if it is not practicable to decontaminate the equipment in the asbestos removal area, is kept in the sealed container until it is re-used for the purposes of asbestos-related work.
+- (2) The person must ensure that personal protective equipment used in asbestos-related work and contaminated with asbestos- - (a) is sealed in a container, and that the exterior of the container is decontaminated and labelled in accordance with the GHS to indicate the presence of asbestos before being removed; and - (b) so far as is reasonably practicable, is disposed of on the completion of the asbestos-related work at a site authorised to accept asbestos waste; and - (c) if it is not reasonably practicable to dispose of the personal protective equipment that is clothing- - (i) is laundered at a laundry equipped to launder asbestos-contaminated clothing; or

+- (ii) if it is not practicable to launder the clothing, is kept in the sealed container until it is re-used for the purposes of asbestos-related work; and - (d) if it is not reasonably practicable to dispose of the personal protective equipment that is not clothing- - (i) is decontaminated before it is removed from the asbestos removal area; or - (ii) if it is not practicable to decontaminate the equipment in the asbestos removal area, is kept in the sealed container until it is re-used for the purposes of asbestos-related work.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000.
+- (a) in the case of an individual-\$6 000; or - (b) in the case of a body corporate-\$30 000.